Barclays Discloses Stake in Dalata Hotel Group - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Barclays PLC has disclosed its interest and short positions in Dalata Hotel Group PLC’s securities, owning 3.91% of the relevant securities.
-This disclosure is part of the Irish Takeover Panel’s requirements and indicates Barclays’ strategic positioning in relation to Dalata Hotel Group, potentially impacting stakeholders and market dynamics.
+Barclays PLC has disclosed its position in the securities of Dalata Hotel Group PLC, revealing ownership and control of 3.92% of the relevant securities.
+This disclosure is part of the Irish Takeover Panel’s requirements and reflects Barclays’ active involvement in the market, potentially impacting its strategic positioning and stakeholder interests in the hospitality sector.

 The most recent analyst rating on (GB:BARC) stock is a Buy with a £425.00 price target.
 To see the full list of analyst forecasts on Barclays stock, see the GB:BARC Stock Forecast page.